Shivam-Patel-G/SproutX/WARP.md

 ## Project Overview

-SproutX is a simple, elegant frontend website serving as a landing page with navigation to prototype and video content.
-It's a static site built with vanilla HTML, CSS, and optimized for Vercel deployment.
+SproutX is organized as a monorepo containing multiple projects:

+- **simple-landing**: A simple, elegant frontend website serving as a landing page with navigation to prototype and video content.
+Built with vanilla HTML, CSS, and optimized for Vercel deployment.
+- **complex-app**: Reserved for future enhanced project development.

 **Tagline**: "Growing Ideas into Reality"